hellohaptik/docs_haptik/docs/bot-builder/basic/smart-variants.md

 1. The first email with the title **Smart Variants Generation for IVA complete!**

    This email contains the summary of the all added Smart Variants.

    On the same email, you will receive a CSV file with the name **augmentations.csv** which will have details of every Smart Variant added on the IVA with a corresponding link to its Node.

-Here a snippet of the email -
+  Here is a snippet of the email -

 ![smartvariantsemail](assets/smartvariants8.png)

-> Note: You **do not** have to train the IVA after adding the Smart Variants.
+> Note: You **do not** have to train the IVA separately after opting for *'Add Smart Variants'*.

 2. The second email is the **Oracle feedback**.

    This email helps Bot Builders discover methods by which an IVA can be improved and brought to a state where it is utilising capabilities of the ML Model to its maximum potential.
 You can read more about the Oracle Module [**here**](https://docs.haptik.ai/bot-builder/basic/oracle-feedback)

+## How can I disable Smart Variants?

-You can disable any Smart Variant added by the algorithm by clicking on the disable button.
+You can disable any particular Smart Variant added by the algorithm by clicking on the *disable button*.

 ![disablesmartvariants](assets/smartvariants3.png)